 Chief Technology Officer (CTO)

 The job description of a Chief Technology Officer (CTO) is somewhat like the executive position of a CIO.
 But it includes an increased focus on the technological aspects of the organization rather than the business aspects.
 CTOs often work alongside CIOs.
-They ensure that the company’s business and technological goals are in alignment.
+They ensure that the company’s business and technology goals are in alignment.

 The Bureau of Labor Statistics (BLS) reports conflicting projections about future job prospects for top executives such as Chief Technology Officers.
 Jobs for general IT managers are expected to continue on an upward trend.
 Still, opportunities for some executive positions are declining.
 Specifically, there will be approximately 20,600 job losses in these top management positions by the end of the decade.
 That’s according to the Bureau.